ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Background and related works

 \subsubsection{Exact gradients}

-As an alternative to the surrogate gradient approach, exact gradient calculation has been shown to be possible for LIF cells, by careful treatment of the discontinuous jumps in the membrane voltage~\cite{wunderlich2021event}.
-An example of such exact gradient approach, EventProp~\cite{wunderlich2021event}, defines the dynamics of the parameter-state Jacobian of each neuron under the presence of spikes (listed in \cref{sec:ep}).
-Then, it manually derives the adjoint dynamics in the case of LIF neurons for efficient backpropagation.
+As an alternative to the surrogate-gradient approach, exact-gradient calculation has been shown to be possible for LIF cells, by careful treatment of the discontinuous jumps in the membrane voltage~\cite{wunderlich2021event}.
+An example of such an exact-gradient approach, EventProp~\cite{wunderlich2021event}, defines the dynamics of the parameter-state Jacobian of each neuron under the presence of spikes (listed in~\cref{sec:ep}).
+Then, it \textit{manually} derives the adjoint dynamics in the case of LIF neurons for efficient backpropagation.
 These are then solved via a forward-in-time pass to obtain spike times and then, a backward-in-time pass with just the spike time information to calculate the needed gradients.

-As such exact gradient methods show that by careful treatment of spike gradients, temporal sparsity can be retained during gradient calculation~\cite{goltz2024delgrad,wunderlich2021event,goltz2021fast}.
-Additionally, DelGrad extend exact gradient calculation towards delays as well~\cite{goltz2024delgrad}.
+As such, exact-gradient methods show that by careful treatment of spike gradients, temporal sparsity can be retained during gradient calculation~\cite{goltz2024delgrad,wunderlich2021event,goltz2021fast}.
+Besides, the DelGrad framework has been proposed which extends exact-gradient calculation by also modeling spike delays, by moving from a voltage-centric view, to a spike-time based communication between layers~\cite{goltz2024delgrad}.
 However, there are several limitations associated with these works.
-All of these methods are constrained to models with simplified LIF cells or its subsets.
-Some are also limited to certain values of LIF model parameters~\cite{goltz2024delgrad, goltz2021fast}.
+All of these methods are constrained to models with simplified LIF cells or their subsets.
+Some are also limited to certain values of LIF-model parameters~\cite{goltz2024delgrad, goltz2021fast}.
 They also require an unconventional approach to simulation, unlike typical setups, as in surrogate gradients, where the user defines the forward dynamics and the automatic gradient (AD) mechanism computes the backward gradients automatically~\cite{wunderlich2021event}.

-To transform these approaches to a simple and general method that: 1) fits within existing AD frameworks of ML libraries and, 2) makes use of a more sparse spike storage and, 3) extends to more complex neuron models, we need a different notion of gradients for spikes.
+In conclusion, existing approaches are either memory inefficient because of surrogate gradients, or do not fit into existing frameworks, require manual derivations and do not generalize beyond LIF models.
+Therefore, we need a different notion of gradients for spikes, so as to transform current approaches into a simple and general method that: \begin{enumerate} \item fits within existing AD frameworks of ML libraries; \item makes use of a sparser spike storage; and \item extends to more complex neuron models. \end{enumerate}